Cris Tinley

 Robert Crispin Tinley (25 October 1830 – 11 December 1900) was an English cricket professional who played during the middle of the 19th century.
 In a career that spanned from 1847 to 1874, he was a noted underarm bowler who represented the Nottinghamshire County Cricket Club, debuting with the club aged 16.
-As a first-class cricketer, he appeared in 117 matches, scoring over 2,000 runs and taking over 300 wickets.
+As a cricketer, he appeared in 117 matches, scoring over 2,000 runs and taking over 300 wickets.
 He represented the North of England cricket team in the regular North v South fixture over a dozen times.
-Tinley had a long association with William Clarke's All-England Eleven (AEE), playing with the side in first-class matches and many more odds matches, in which he recorded numerous instances of ten or more wickets in an innings.
-As a participant in the second English cricket tour of Australia in 1864, Tinley was the touring side's leading wicket-taker.
+Tinley had a long association with the All England Eleven (AEE), which usually played "odds" matches, in which he recorded numerous instances of ten or more wickets in an innings.
+As a participant in the second English cricket tour of Australia in 1864, Tinley was their leading wicket-taker.
 After his playing career, he ran a Burton-on-Trent inn.

 Early life and career

 Tinley was born in Southwell, Nottinghamshire, on 25 October 1830.
-Part of a cricketing family, he had two older brothers, Francis and Vincent, that also played first-class cricket.
+Part of a cricketing family, he had two older brothers, Francis and Vincent, that also played.

-He debuted with Nottinghamshire on 9 August 1847 in a match against an England representative side that was played as a benefit for Thomas Barker.
+He debuted with Nottinghamshire on 9 August 1847 in a match against England (i.e., the "rest" of England) that was played as a benefit for Thomas Barker.
 Aged 16 and 288 days, he was the youngest player to represent Nottinghamshire at the time, a distinction he held for 177 years until Farhan Ahmed debuted at an age three months younger in 2024.
 In Tinley's debut match, he took six total wickets, three in both innings, while scoring 14 total runs as a batter.

-Over the next five years, Tinley made sporadic appearances in first-class cricket due to commitments to a minor cricket club in Burton-on-Trent.
-These appearances included a pair of matches for Nottinghamshire against Sussex in 1848 and matches for three different clubs in 1851, including his first appearance with the North of England side in the regular North v South match.
-After the 1853 season, Tinley's tenure in Burton-on-Trent ended, and he would spend much of the next two decades playing most prominently with Nottinghamshire and with William Clarke's All-England Eleven.
+Over the next five years, Tinley made sporadic appearances in cricket due to commitments to a minor cricket club in Burton-on-Trent.
+These appearances included a pair of matches for Nottinghamshire against Sussex in 1848 and matches for three different clubs in 1851, including his first appearance for the North in the regular North v South match.
+After the 1853 season, Tinley's tenure in Burton-on-Trent ended, and he would spend much of the next two decades playing most prominently with Nottinghamshire and with William Clarke's All England Eleven.